Apprentice57/T3BE-Transcriptions-And-Scores/README.md

 "Allquestions.txt" has all the questions texts combined and is probably what you want to view/download.
 To download, click on the file so it opens in Github's file viewer, then click the "Download raw file" button in the top-right corner of the viewer.
 If you want a specific question by itself check out the "individualtxtfiles" folder.

+If you just want to see questions since the reboot compiled together, look at "RebootQuestions.txt".
+If you just want to see the old run of questions complied together, look at "OldQuestions.txt"